illustration

 • Improve, refresh, or broaden your skillset.
 Even if you’re an experienced UX specialist, there’s always space for learning new skills or brushing up on the basics

 • Increase your chances of being noticed by recruiters.
-Having a portfolio shows companies that you can execute a variety of tasks, while a certification confirms that you have a strong theoretical understanding of the field as a whole.
+Having a UX portfolio shows companies that you can execute a variety of tasks, while a certification confirms that you have a strong theoretical understanding of the field as a whole.

-Keep Building Your Portfolio
+Keep Building Your UX Portfolio

 That's a wrap!
 We know that creating your first portfolio may seem like a challenging task, but we’re confident that you have everything it takes to start a meaningful career in UX.